swaptacular/swpt-k8s-config/README.md

   * Require zero or near-zero administration.

   * Minimize external dependencies, limited to:
+    - an [OCI image repository] for downloading Docker images;
     - an [Amazon S3]-compatible service for database backups;
     - an [SMTP server] for sending emails;
-    - an [OCI container image repository] for downloading Docker images;
     - a [CAPTCHA] service for sign-in and sign-up.

     By default, [hCaptcha] is used, but the integration is generic and